baruchel/APLedit/README.md

     "\e/": apledit-insert-char        # key "menu" (below, next to right-ctrl)
     $endif

-It has to be run through the LD_PRELOAD mechanism.

-    LD_PRELOAD=./apledit.so apl --noCIN

-You can enter the editor whenever you want with the apledit-mode function.
+If for some reason another file is wanted, its path has to be stored in the APLEDIT_INITFILE environment variable.

 You can customize the menu with something like: